 - What the American Rescue Plan Act Means for Local Governments

-Municipal Employee Retention - In Conclusion
+Municipal & County Employee Retention

 In order to retain your top talent in coming years, recent trends show that municipal governments will need to drastically step up their game.
-With budgeting limits the amount that your government can offer in terms of salary, your community will need to focus on having a positive work culture, offering guidance to municipal workers through mentorship and training, and giving people purpose by reducing time spent on mindless tasks.
+With budgets limiting the amount that your government can offer in terms of salary, your community will need to focus on having a positive work culture, offering guidance to municipal workers through mentorship and training, and giving people purpose by reducing time spent on mindless tasks.

 By making your workflows better and more community-oriented, happiness levels will rise at your municipality and employees will be more inclined to stick around.